ddrohan/mobile-app-dev-labs/session1/lab/md/step02.md

 ![](../img/new06.png)

-So, to import the project, select File->
+So, to import the project, select "Open an Existing Android Project"

 ![](../img/new07.png)